remidinishanth/distributed_systems/google_file_system/gfs.md

 The master is a single point of failure in GFS and replicates its data onto backup masters for fault tolerance.

 ### Chunk size
-The default chunk size in GFS is 64MB, which is a lot bigger than block sizes in normal file systems (which are often around 4KB).
-Small chunk sizes would not make a lot of sense for a file system designed to handle huge files since each file would then have a map of a huge number of chunks.
-This would greatly increase the amount of data a master would need to manage and increase the amount of data that would need to mbe communicated to a client, resulting in extra network traffic.
-A master stores less than 64 bytes of metadata for each 64MB chunk.
+* The default chunk size in GFS is 64MB, which is a lot bigger than block sizes in normal file systems (which are often around 4KB).
+* Small chunk sizes would not make a lot of sense for a file system designed to handle huge files since each file would then have a map of a huge number of chunks.
+This would greatly increase the amount of data a master would need to manage and increase the amount of data that would need to be communicated to a client, resulting in extra network traffic.
+* A master stores less than 64 bytes of metadata for each 64MB chunk.
 By using a large chunk size, we reduce the need for frequent communication with the master to get chunk location information.
-It becomes feasible for a client to cache all the information related to where the data of large files is located.
-To reduce the risk of caching stale data, client metadata caches have timeouts.
-A large chunk size also makes it feasible to keep a TCP connection open to a chunkserver for an extended time, amortizing the time of setting up a TCP connection.
+* It becomes feasible for a client to cache all the information related to where the data of large files is located.
+* To reduce the risk of caching stale data, client metadata caches have timeouts.
+* A large chunk size also makes it feasible to keep a TCP connection open to a chunkserver for an extended time, amortizing the time of setting up a TCP connection.

 ### File access
 To read a file, the client contacts the master to read a file’s metadata; specifically, to get the list of chunk handles.
 It then gets the location of each of the chunk handles.
 Since chunks are replicated, each chunk handle is associated with a list of chunkservers.
 The client can contact any available chunkserver to read chunk data.